ExCL-Docs/excl-user-docs/contributing/git-command-line.md

 ## Merge

-At this time, GitLab does not natively support submissions for merge requests via the command line.
+At this time, GitHub does not natively support submissions for merge requests via the command line.

-You can send a merge request using the GitLab GUI.
+You can send a merge request using the GitHub GUI.

-1. From the left menu panel in Gitlab (when viewing the repository), select `Merge Request` then the green `New merge request` button.
+1. From the left menu panel in GitHub (when viewing the repository), select `Merge Request` then the green `New merge request` button.
 2. Select your branch on the "Source Branch" side.

   - Target branch is _master_.